speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 1. The Recipient can't be empty.
 All of our usernames are at least four characters long.
 Validate this field accordingly.
 1. The Amount is also required, must be positive, have only two decimal places, and be between $0.01 and $1000.00
 1. The Reason can't be longer than 255 characters
+1. Add a radio button toggle between the options "Public", "Friends only", and "Private".
+Make sure one of the radio buttons is checked.
+1. Add a section for "Send receipts via:" and the options are two checkboxes: "Email" and "SMS".
+Neither of them is checked.

 ## CSS Exercises